itme-brain/ldv/README.md

 ### Contributing

-We welcome and appreciate contributions to the project!
+Contributions and feedback are appreciated!
 Whether you have feature requests, bug reports, or code changes